DingoOz/ROS2Weaver/ROS Weaver Development Plan.md

 ## System Mapping

 In the System Matching panel, once a scan has been done if the user sees Extra Nodes in System and double clicks on them this should add the node to the canvas.

+## Feature: Data linage

+* every piece of displayed data should let the user right hand click to show where it originates from.
+  * Where it sits in a text editable file, the option should be to include the option to open it to inspect or edit in VS Code
+  * Where the data is generated or indirectly related to a source file, then the complete data linage and source file should be shown, with the option to edit where appropriate